yegor256/blog/_drafts/_fixed.md

 in an earlier post, works only when each task has a very specific reward for success and a punishment for failure.
 I [believe]({% pst 2014/sep/2014-09-24-why-monetary-awards-dont-work %})
-that the best rewarding and punishing instrument is money.
+that the best reward and punishment instrument is money.
 The budget is fixed, the programmer gets it only when the task is completed (reward), no matter how much time it cost; if it is not completed, there is no money at all (punishment).
 Pure and simple.
 However, a logical question arises: how can we